halljson/bitfinex-ohlc-import/README.md

-## bitfinex-ohlc-import
+# bifinex-ohlc-import

+Imports bitfinex candles.

 ### Quickstart

-`pipenv run python bitfinex/main.py --debug --candle_size=1m`
+`pipenv run python bitfinex/main.py --debug --candle_size=1D --symbols=ETHUSD --symbols=BTCUSD`

-Candle sizes can currently be 1m or 5m for one and five minute bars.
+Candle sizes can be 1m, 5m, 15m, 30m, 1h, 4h, 1D.

 A script that imports all historical OHLC data from the Bitfinex API and stores it in a local database.

-The data has a 1-minute interval and can be used to carry out further in-depth analysis of market trends or backtest trading bots.
+The candle data can be used to carry out further in-depth analysis of market trends or backtest trading bots.

-All possible symbols on bitfinex are gathered at the time of scraping based on their API.
-The import begins from the earliest possible trading date.
-The script can be invoked periodically (for example with a cronjob) to fetch the latest data.
+Running without the --symbols option gathers all possible symbols on bitfinex at the time of scraping based on their API.
+The import for each symbol begins from its earliest possible trading date.

+The ingest can be invoked periodically (for example with a cronjob) to fetch the latest data.
 It automatically resumes from the latest saved date.

 API rate limits are respected and will not be exceeded.
 The script retries fetching with an incremental backoff time, and continues to the next symbol after 3 failed attempts.